“…a brilliantly realized wedding of contemporary musical sensibility and technology with early 20th century cinema.”

 Nosferatu tells the story of Hutter and Ellen, a couple from the village of Wisborg.
 Hutter travels to Transylvania to sell a piece of property in Wisborg to Count Orlok.
 Hutter stays in Orlok’s castle only to learn that the Count is a vampire.
 Orlok purchases a house next to Hutter’s, locks Hutter in the castle and travels to Wisborg.
 On the way, he manages to possess Hutter’s employer and Ellen and strike the village with an outbreak of the plague.
 Hutter rushes home to stop him before it’s too late.

-The band encourages fans and attendees to dress for the Halloween season at these shows - even when it's not close to Halloween.
+We encourage fans and attendees to dress for the Halloween season at these shows - even when it's not close to Halloween.